 Eliminate passive reading.
-Some of the misconception which I still run into today are aimlessly highlighting every passage in the book, pretending to read, but not understanding what I am reading or stuck on a book for a long period of time.
+Some of the misconception which I still run into today is highlighting every passage in the book.
+Or pretending to read, but not understanding what I am reading.
+Or stuck on a book for a long period of time.

-An active reader doesn't pasively read, but uses the arguments made by an author for critical thinking and deeper understanding.
+An active reader does not read passively, but uses the arguments made by an author for critical thinking and deeper understanding.
 An active reader asks questions by considering motivation of writer's arguments and assumptions.
 An active reader avoids passive reading like a plague.
 The goal is not to read as much as possible and soak up all the information to satisfy instant gratification.
 The goal is to gain as much as wisdom as possible because knowledge compounds.

 Reading is an equalizer

-In my opinion, systematic education is not an equalizer.
+Systematic education is not an equalizer.
 This is because it made me run away.
-However, reading is.
+But reading is.
 Reading equalizes every mind by fixing every hole in every person's broken sky.

 Reading is a journey to find great books.
 We start with not so great books and then slowly start climbing the intellectual ladder.
-I started out with mostly self-help or academically acclaimed books which over time I started noticing all the advice shared in those books are the same...told differently.
+I started out with self-help or academically acclaimed books.
+Over time I started noticing all the advice shared in those books are the same...told differently.
 Then, I moved on to physics, biology, business, engineering, etc.

 I didn't care for these disciplines in school, but now I do.
-In school we are supposed to finish something we are disengaged in, while reading freely, we can move on to something else if we are no longer interested.
-We think we are supposed to finish a book.
-Schools ingrain this type of idiology.
+In school we are supposed to finish something we are disengaged in.
+While reading freely, we can move on to something else if we are no longer interested.
+We are taught to finish a book.
+Schools ingrain this type of ideology.

-Society values higher education from prestige universities, but it costs $1 in late fees at a local library than accumulating thousdands in tuition debt.
+Society values higher education from prestige universities.
+But it costs $1 in late fees at a local library than accumulating thousands in tuition debt.
 Reading is inexpensive so go to your local library and check out some books.